 - The option for postal voting (e.g. via web-form) will be made available to members who cannot attend in person.
 Votes must be received by the deadline stipulated by the Committee.

 - Members will receive prior notice of deadlines for nominations for elections and deadlines for proposals to amend the Constitution and/or Rules and/or other significant business.
 These will be communicated / circulated in writing via email.

 7.1 Proceedings at Annual General Meetings (AGMs):

 The business of an Annual General Meetings shall be:

 - To receive and consider the annual reports of the Committee.

 - To receive and consider the audited accounts.

-- To consider any proposed alterations to the constitution of which due notice has been given to all members.
-Any proposed change to the constitution must be received by the Secretary at least 21 days preceding the meeting in order that all members shall have sufficient notice of the proposal.
+- To consider any proposed alterations to the Constitution and/or Rules of which due notice has been given to all members.
+Any proposed changes must be received by the Club Secretary at least twenty-one days preceding the meeting in order that all members shall have sufficient notice of the proposal.

-- To transact any business of which 21 days’ notice is given in writing to the management committee via the club secretary.
+- To transact any other business of which twenty-one days’ notice is given in writing to the management Committee via the Club Secretary.
 Any such business can be voted upon.